Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • endocrine disorders.

-The pathological process is observed with HIV infection, hepatitis, prostatitis.
-If unpleasant symptoms continue for a long time, do not delay a visit to the doctor.
+The pathological process is observed in HIV infection, hepatitis, prostatitis.
+If unpleasant symptoms continue for a long time, do not delay visiting a doctor.
 Only a specialist can make a correct diagnosis and determine the exact cause of the problem.

 Diagnostics

-A comprehensive examination is necessary to make a diagnosis.
-The doctor must send the man for an ultrasound of the internal organs, make a cardiogram, write out a referral for a general blood and urine test.
-To exclude diabetes mellitus, hormonal imbalance, vitamin deficiency and anemia, it is required to determine the level of red blood cells in the blood, the amount of glucose and hormones.
+To make a diagnosis, a comprehensive examination is necessary.
+The doctor must send the man for an ultrasound of the internal organs, do a cardiogram, and write a referral for a general blood and urine test.
+To exclude diabetes mellitus, hormonal imbalance, vitamin deficiency and anemia, it is necessary to determine the level of red blood cells in the blood, the amount of glucose and hormones.

-After the examination, it may be necessary to consult specialized specialists, for example, a cardiologist, proctologist, infectious disease specialist and oncologist.
-During the conversation, you need to answer the questions of the doctor in detail.
-Information will help to find out the clinical picture of the patient and make the correct diagnosis.
+After the examination, consultation with specialized specialists, for example, a cardiologist, proctologist, infectious disease specialist and oncologist may be required.
+During the conversation, you need to answer the doctor’s questions in detail.
+The information will help to clarify the clinical picture of the patient and make the correct diagnosis.

 How to fix the problem